agustinafassina/Aws.Api/README.md

 └─ Dockerfile <br>
 └─ README.md <br>

-### Authorization with Auth0: to validate the authorization, you must set the environment variables in the appsettings files.
+### 🔐Authorization with Auth0: to validate the authorization, you must set the environment variables in the appsettings files.
 #### Currently the controller has the decoration: [Authorize(AuthenticationSchemes = "Auth0")]
 ```
 "Auth0": {